 If you’re already prepared to form an LLC as an S corp, our S corp service can help.

 As we said, an S corp is a tax classification.
 The “S” refers to Subchapter S of the Internal Revenue Code.
 LLCs and C corporations (the default form of corporation) can apply to be taxed as an S corp if they meet the IRS’s criteria.

 To qualify for S corporation status, a corporation or LLC must meet the following requirements, which include having:

 An LLC or corporation needs to complete Form 2553 with the IRS to apply for S corporation status.
-An LLC will have to take the added step of first applying to be taxed as a C corporation by filing Form 8832.

 Note that the business owners of both LLCs and corporations have limited liability protection, meaning that the personal assets of the owners are usually protected from the liabilities and debts of the business.
 Filing as an S corp doesn’t change this.